cscart/docs/user_guide/manage_products/import_export/fields_format.rst

 	EXAMPLE: *length:10;width:15;height:15*

 **Usergroup IDs**.
-Numerical IDs of the usergroups that the user belongs to.
+Numerical IDs of the usergroups that the product will be displayed for.

 .. important::